 Default Income Distribution

-In the following low-income neighborhoods, there'll be more of a focus on extremely-low and very-low income housing.
+In the following low-income neighborhoods, if the community advocates for it, there will be more of a focus on extremely-low and very-low income housing.
 This map is based on the latest available income data.
 The Board of Supervisors can absolutely improve on this map, but we wanted to make sure to protect low-income communities from the beginning.
 Note: Treasure Island is also a low-income neighborhood but is omitted for space reasons.

 For new applicants, this is based on family size, not income.
 Single individuals qualify for a studio, two individuals qualify for at least a 1BR, three or four individuals qualify for at least a 2BR, and households with five or more individuals qualify for at least a 3BR.
 You'll be assisted in finding a larger or smaller unit as the size of your household grows or shrinks for any reason.